short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 to do with SPIO, and every such skip needs a sentinel in `specs/engine-limits.spec.ts` that goes red once the limitation is gone.

+- **Playwright's Linux WebKit gets flaky when the machine is starved.**
+  Observed faults, all engine-level and none reproducible on an unconstrained machine: `page.goto` failing with "WebKit encountered an internal error" (the web process died; seen on a GitHub runner), and a `pageerror` claiming SPIO's worker script was blocked "due to access control checks" (reproduced locally only with the Playwright container capped at 2 GB).
+Videos are therefore not recorded on CI (`video: 'off'` when `CI` is set; traces still are).
+If one of these appears, check whether it reproduces unconstrained before treating it as a SPIO bug — but never paper over it with a retry.
+Because of this, the CI WebKit job is `continue-on-error`: it reports but does not gate, while Chromium and Firefox do.
+A WebKit failure still shows red in the run and is still worth reading — treat a repeatable one as a real finding.
 - Known engine limitation: Playwright's Linux WebKit hangs in layout on WordPress core's attachment edit screen (`post.php?action=edit` for an attachment).
 It reproduces with SPIO deactivated, so `ai-editor.spec.ts`